yellowdog/python-examples/README.md

 ## yd-upload

 The `yd-upload` command uploads files from the local filesystem to the YellowDog Object store.
-Files are placed in the configured `namespace` within a directory supplied using the (required) `--prefix` option, e.g.:
+Files are placed in the configured `namespace` within a directory matching the `tag` property or using the value of the `--prefix` (`--tag`, `-t`) option, e.g.:

 ```shell
 yd-upload --prefix my_work_requirement file_1 file_2 morefiles/file3